Ashley Naylor (squash player)

 Ashley Naylor (born 23 August 1960) is a former English professional squash player.

+Biography

-Naylor lived in Batley, Yorkshire.
+Naylor was born in Leeds but lived in Batley, Yorkshire.
 He first took up squash in 1973 and became Yorkshire champion in 1983 and 1984.
 He became a full English international in 1980.

+Naylor won two gold medals for the England men's national squash team at the European Squash Team Championships in 1984 and 1985.